bbiswal333/bulletinboard/Security/Exercise_23_SetupGenericAuthorization.md

 * The `shared tenant-mode` leads the XSUAA service instance to trust other tenants that are different to the one that corresponds to the Cloud Foundry org such as `d012345trial`.
 * We have now defined a generic scope for starting the application.
 Typically, every authorization model of an application contains application/domain specific scopes ([see next exercise](Exercise_24_MakeYourApplicationSecure.md)).

-## Step 2: Configure start conditions for routes / endpoints
+## Step 2: Configure Start Conditions for Routes / Endpoints

 In order to define the **Start Condition** we need to configure our route(s) with the required scope definition: In the approuter configuration file `.src/main/approuter/xs-app.json` we add an additional line that references the **scope** previously defined in `./security/xs-security.json`: